 (Optional) Configuring CFS mounting

 If you have activated the CFS service, please enable both the VPC and file system mounting capabilities in the function by following the steps below.

-Click the Function code tab to enter the function code editing page and modify the file upload path.
+- Click the Function code tab to enter the function code editing page and modify the file upload path as shown below: